sunu/scratchpad/README.md

 There is a live instance at [https://pad.sunu.in](https://pad.sunu.in).
 The data is stored on the client using localStorage.
 So only your browser has access to your notes.

-Hit `Enter` to go into insert mode.
+Hit `Enter` or click on the page to go into insert mode.
 Type out you notes.
 Hit `Esc` to go into view mode.
 View mode parses links, emails, phone numbers, Twitter handles etc so that they are easy to click.

 If you want to run you own instance, see [Setup](#setup)

 ## Setup

-1. Clone the repository.
+1. Clone the repository and `cd` into it.

 2. Run `npm install` to install the dependencies.